TarekJ03/SmartConnections/README.md

 }
 ```

-`target`: The address to connected to
+`target`: The address to connect to

 `namespace`: The namespace the connection is in